Andrescmm/cresta_sales/README.md

 # Installing Cresta Sales Module

-Follow these steps to install and configure a custom module in your Odoo instance.
+Follow these steps to install and configure a cresta sales module in your Odoo instance.

 ---